common name: an Asian citrus psyllid parasitoid

 - Qureshi JA, Rogers ME, Hall DG, Stansly PA.
 2009.
 Incidence of invasive Diaphorina citri (Hemiptera: Psyllidae) and its introduced parasitoid Tamarixia radiate (Hymenoptera: Eulophidae) in Florida citrus.
 Journal of Economic Entomology 102: 247-256.

 - Rohrig E, Shirk PD, Hall DG, Stansly PA.
-2011a.
+2011.
 Larval Development of Diaphorencyrtus aligarhensis (Hymenoptera: Encyrtidae), an endoparasitoid of Diaphorina citri (Hemiptera: Psyllidae).
 Annals of the Entomological Society of America 104: 50-58.

-- Rohrig E, Hall DG, Stansly PA.
-2011b.
-Field Release in Florida of Diaphorencyrtus aligarhensis (Hymenoptera: Encyrtidae) an endoparasitoid of Diaphorina citri (Homoptera: Psyllidae) from mainland China.
-Florida Entomologist 94(3): in press.
+- Rohrig E, Hall DG, Qureshi JA, Stansly PA.
+2012.
+Field release in Florida of Diaphorencyrtus aligarhensis (Hymenoptera: Encyrtidae) an endoparasitoid of Diaphorina citri (Homoptera: Psyllidae) from mainland China.
+Florida Entomologist 95: 479-481.